One-size-fits-all fits no one

 One of the clearest lessons was that even within PIPD, firms can have very different needs.

 PD-heavy practices often face a high-volume, lower-margin operational problem.
-Each matter may pay less, teams are understandably more price-sensitive.
-For these firms, their goal is to manage deadlines and make sure matters do not stagnate because of admin burden or handoff issues.
+Each matter may pay less, so teams are understandably more price-sensitive.
+For these firms, the goal is to manage deadlines and make sure matters do not stagnate because of admin burden or handoff issues.

-For firms like that, the immediate value may come from tighter operational workflows rather than from the most sophisticated features.
+For those firms, the immediate value may come from tighter operational workflows rather than the most sophisticated features.

 PI-heavy practices can look quite different.
 They often need much more powerful tooling around medical expenses and income documentation.